turbotas/SonOpen/README.md

 Moral Problems
 --------------
-Sonos is a propriatary platform.
+Sonos is a closed platform.
 They may not appreciate reverse engineering their hardware.
 Maybe they have legal protection.
 If the hardware reverse engineering sub-project is sucessful, then an even trickier problem is what to do with units in recycle mode?
 The moral problem is that the owners of these units have received discounts off new hardware in return for bricking the old ones.
 Sonos will argue that they should not and must not work.
-If we get as far as dumping flash from a working sonos unit, can we return a
+If we get as far as dumping flash from a working Sonos unit, can we return a recycle mode unit to (native) Sonos operation.
+Should we?

 TurboTas January 2020